 - Eastern Wealth Management’s investment management fees increased 8 percent to $19.1 million, its sixth consecutive annual record; and

 - Eastern ended the year with over $1.4 billion in capital, which exceeds the “well-capitalized” standards set by regulators, and maintained an extremely strong balance sheet with excellent loan quality, ample liquidity, and robust capital levels.

 Eastern continued the second year of its Join Us For Good campaign in conjunction with its bicentennial celebration.
 This program inspires customers, communities and others to join together to “create a movement” to do good things and help people prosper.
-As part of this campaign, Eastern welcomed Aly Raisman as its newest Partner for Good, joining David Ortiz and Doug Flutie, and was a leader in the business community advocating for Gateway Cities, underserved communities, military veterans and their families, the advancement of women and transgender equality.
+As part of this campaign, Eastern welcomed Aly Raisman as its newest Partner for Good, joining David Ortiz, and was a leader in the business community advocating for Gateway Cities, underserved communities, military veterans and their families, the advancement of women and transgender equality.